Specialize Your Education and Career

-Students have the option to pursue a Master of Science in Nursing in one of three specialty tracks: Care Management Online, Nursing Education, or Nursing Informatics.
+Our Master of Science in Nursing Program allows students to specialize in distinct areas of nursing, expanding their career path and deepening their knowledge.
+Students have the option to pursue a Master of Science in Nursing in one of three specialty tracks:

 Expected Learning Outcomes